 Do note that for hikes in the island’s interior, a permit must be secured through the Catalina Conservancy.
 Permits are free of charge, and can be obtained from the Trailhead visitor center (on Crescent Ave. in Avalon), Nature Center, Airport in the Sky, and Two Harbors Visitor Information Center, or online.
 If your hike’s trailhead is in the interior and you don’t want to hike/bike there, you can also take the Wildlands Express shuttle.

 Take a trip to Two Harbors

 While there are plenty of amazing things to do in Avalon, taking a trip to Two Harbors gives you a different glimpse into the island.

 Located on Catalina’s west end, Two Harbors is a small village that sits on a narrow piece of land that separates the leeward and seaside side of the island.
 Two Harbors has a cozy, quiet vibe, showing visitors a different side of the island than the touristy Avalon.

 On Two Harbors, you will find a beach club, a restaurant, a lodge, and a general store.
 It is also a haven for outdoor activities, including hiking, biking, kayaking, snorkeling, diving, and more.
 You’ll also find rugged natural beauty here, with turquoise waters and rolling green hills.

-You can visit Two Harbors from Avalon via the Cyclone boat, which provides regular service during the island’s tourist season (resumes spring 2021).
-Unfortunately, the Cyclone was not running during our visit, but this is at the top of my things to do on Catalina Island on our next visit!
+You can visit Two Harbors from Avalon via the Cyclone boat, which provides regular service during the island’s tourist season (May through October).
+Unfortunately, the Cyclone was not running during our visit, but it is at the top of my list for next time!